RevolutionTech/hummingbird/README.md

 `sudo apt-get install mysql-server mysql-client`

+Once you have installed mysql, you should create a database for Hummingbird and then store the user credentials to the database (`DATABASE_USER` and `DATABASE_PASSWORD`) in a file called `hummingbird/settings/settings_secret.py`.

 I recommend using a virtual environment for Hummingbird.
 If you don't have it already, you can install [virtualenv](http://virtualenv.readthedocs.org/en/latest/virtualenv.html) globally with pip:

 `sudo pip install virtualenv`